 Structured support groups.
 Led by a trained counselor, groups learn to understand the grieving process and explore experiences through writing and discussion.
 Offered in four- or six-session formats.
 For more information, call Donna George at 607-272-0212

 Ongoing support groups.
 We have several groups that meet on a regular basis.
 No registration is required for these ongoing groups, although prompt arrival is appreciated.
 You can stop in when you feel you need to..
 See our calendar or call 607-272-0212 for details on our ongoing groups.

 Bereaved Parents Support Groups.
 Losing a child of any age is the most devastating experience.
-We offer monthly ongoing support group for bereaved parents and grandparents.
+The Compassionate Friends meet at Hospicare and offer a monthly ongoing support group for bereaved parents and grandparents.